akrherz/iem/docs/yieldproject.md

+ 5 Jan 2017 Dr Archontoulis
+ - Review Nov 1 to today plot, to ensure it is doing the right thing
+ - [ ] remove the march 15 to today plot, not used
+ - [ ] Add NASS county yield somehow to the arridity x/y plot
+ - A new folder was created at dropbox for the uploads to go to

 11 Apr 2016 Dr Archontoulis
  - He now has 6 files processed up until 23 March, wants data till 30 Nov
  - March 15th start date for the various GDD, etc plots